A HariPo oneshot

 "And then that damn Death Eater tried to singe my hair off!" snarled Lavender Brown.

 Seamus Finnigan rolled his eyes while Parvati Patil sighed.
-They were fighting for their lives and possibly for all those who weren't pureblood in the Wizarding world –including their four selves –and of course Lavender would find it appropriate to complain about almost losing her hair.
-Well, at least it was a bit of normalcy amongst the battles surrounding them.
+They were fighting for their lives and possibly for all those who weren't pureblood in the Wizarding World—including their four selves—and of course Lavender would find it appropriate to complain about almost losing her hair.
+Well, at least it was a bit of normalcy amidst the battles surrounding them.

 Padma, Parvati's twin, shot Lavender a look, clearly not in a good mood right now.
 Then again, who was?
 "We've scarier things to worry about, Lavender.
 Could you focus a little?"

-"Lav, we need to secure the tower first, that way any reinforcements can arrive," her best friend stated.
-Parvati caught up to her.
-"I mean that –we need to take care of the tower first."
+"Lav, we need to secure the tower first, that way any reinforcements can arrive," Parvati stated.
+Her best mate caught up to the blonde.
+"I mean that—we need to take care of the tower first."